10 Must-Do Experiences in Amritsar, India

 2. Visit the Community Kitchen (langar)

 The Golden Temple’s community kitchen, or langar, is a remarkable example of service and unity.
 It serves over 50,000 free meals daily to people from all walks of life.
-Walking into the kitchen, I was struck by the scale of the operation.
-Volunteers worked seamlessly, peeling garlic, rolling dough, and stirring massive cauldrons of dal and vegetables.
+Walking into the kitchen, I was blown away by the scale of the operation.
+Volunteers worked seamlessly, peeling garlic, rolling dough, and stirring massive pots of dal and vegetables.
 Watching them work was mesmerizing, and their dedication was truly inspiring.

 Amritsar, India